Twenty Something Advice: Is it time for a job change?

 · I get to create custom illustrations, 4 a year (wish it was more).
 The other design girl and I have created two issues of a magazine … because they wanted to leverage my illustration skills.
 And the girl and I have complete creative control on the look and feel.
 We design the whole thing, pick all the photos, create all the ads, and work with the vendor to get it published.

-· I have my own office, the location of our headquarters is breathtaking (on the lake), I have stocks and the company is still private which means I’ll (hopefully) make a good amount of $ if/when we go public, the benefits are great, the pay is decent, most of our is around my age and fun to work with.
+· I have my own office, the location of our headquarters is breathtaking (on the lake), I have stocks and the company is still private which means I’ll (hopefully) make a good amount of $ if/when we go public, the benefits are great, the pay is decent, most of our company is around my age and fun to work with.

 So here’s my question: